I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-iksinterfacehandler-kscompleteio.md

 ## -remarks
 <p>The <b>KsCompleteIo</b> method discards allocated memory, updates media samples, and decrements the count of wait items for the proxy. </p>

-<p>The <b>KsCompleteIo</b> method must determine the type of I/O operation that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559869">IKsInterfaceHandler::KsProcessMediaSamples</a> method completed from the <b>IoOperation</b> member of the KSSTREAM_SEGMENT structure.
+<p>The <b>KsCompleteIo</b> method must determine the type of I/O operation that the <a href="stream.iksinterfacehandler_ksprocessmediasamples">IKsInterfaceHandler::KsProcessMediaSamples</a> method completed from the <b>IoOperation</b> member of the KSSTREAM_SEGMENT structure.
 If the I/O operation was reading data from a stream (<b>KsIoOperation_Read</b> of the KSIOOPERATION enumerated type), <b>KsCompleteIo</b> performs the following actions to deliver the sample from an output pin to the connected input pin:</p>

 <p>Reflects the stream header information in the <b>IMediaSample</b> interface. </p>

-<p>Calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560710">IKsPin::KsDeliver</a> method of the output pin to deliver the sample. <b>KsDeliver</b> releases the sample so that when queuing buffers to the device, the sample can be retrieved if it is the last sample.
-The input pin then completes the I/O and it is safe to release the sample. </p>

-<p>For more information about <b>IMediaSample</b>, see the Microsoft Windows SDK documentation.</p>

-<p>The <b>KsCompleteIo</b> method discards allocated memory, updates media samples, and decrements the count of wait items for the proxy. </p>

-<p>The <b>KsCompleteIo</b> method must determine the type of I/O operation that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559869">IKsInterfaceHandler::KsProcessMediaSamples</a> method completed from the <b>IoOperation</b> member of the KSSTREAM_SEGMENT structure.
-If the I/O operation was reading data from a stream (<b>KsIoOperation_Read</b> of the KSIOOPERATION enumerated type), <b>KsCompleteIo</b> performs the following actions to deliver the sample from an output pin to the connected input pin:</p>

-<p>Reflects the stream header information in the <b>IMediaSample</b> interface. </p>

-<p>Calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560710">IKsPin::KsDeliver</a> method of the output pin to deliver the sample. <b>KsDeliver</b> releases the sample so that when queuing buffers to the device, the sample can be retrieved if it is the last sample.
+<p>Calls the <a href="stream.ikspin_ksdeliver">IKsPin::KsDeliver</a> method of the output pin to deliver the sample. <b>KsDeliver</b> releases the sample so that when queuing buffers to the device, the sample can be retrieved if it is the last sample.
 The input pin then completes the I/O and it is safe to release the sample. </p>

 <p>For more information about <b>IMediaSample</b>, see the Microsoft Windows SDK documentation.</p>